anaouse/anaouse.github.io/posts/shixian4/shixian4.md

 Meaning: When the user double-clicks or presses Enter on an item in m_listWidget, the onItemActivated function in the TitleSelector class is called.

-&Class::function is C++ syntax for a pointer to a member function
+&Class::function is C++ syntax for a pointer to a member function.

-"^##\ \s+(.+)$" : What it matches: Lines that start with ##, followed by at least one whitespace, and then any sequence of characters until the end of the line.
+"^##\\s+(.+)$" : What it matches: Lines that start with ##, followed by at least one whitespace, and then any sequence of characters until the end of the line.
 The text after the whitespace is captured in a group. useful but not readable use AI for it.

 ## idea